Clivern/Fred/README.md

 And then please do the following:

 - Fork the master branch.
-- Create a feature branch `git checkout -b my-feature`.
+- Create a feature branch `git branch my-feature`.
+- Move to your branch `git checkout my-feature`.
+- Do Your Changes.
+- It will be great if you write some tests to your featute and check `./gradlew test` but not required.
+- Track the changes `git add --all`.
-- Commit your changes `git commit -am 'new awesome feature'`.
+- Commit your changes `git commit -m 'new awesome feature'`.
-- Push to the branch `git push origin my-feature`.
+- Push to your newly created branch `git push origin my-feature`.
-- Create new Pull Request.
+- Create a new Pull Request.

 Tutorials & Examples
 --------------------